Table of Contents

 We will walk you through all the steps necessary to generate a successful training plan for the London Marathon 2025.

-Being committed to completing a race with 26.2 miles – or, 42 kilometres as per the historical distance – is a great feat in its own right.
-It will be a long and tiring journey, but you can do it, we believe in you.
+Committing to completing a race with 26.2 miles—or 42 kilometres as per the historical distance—is a great feat in its own right.
+It will be a long and tiring journey, but you can do it; we believe in you.

 A marathon is 99% aerobic exercise, meaning it requires oxygenated blood to be flowing to the muscles continuously.
 With this in mind, training your body to cope with a marathon will benefit you in ways you never knew.
 You’ll avoid the same fate faced by the ancient Greek messenger, on which the history of marathons is based.